Williams leads No. 3 UConn to 106-59 rout of Xavier

 BIG PICTURE

 UConn: The Huskies had made just 14 3-point baskets during their first three games and came into the game shooting just 29% from behind the arc.
-The Huskies made six of their 10 first half 3-pointers and finished with 10 3-pointers on 18 attempts.
+The Huskies made six of their 10 f 3-pointers in the first half and finished with 10 3-pointers on 18 attempts.

+“We’ve been working hard to consistently shoot 3s and make them”, Williams said.
+“We’ve been putting in the work, so they’re going to fall at some point.
+And today they fell.
+Hopefully we can just continue to do that consistently.”

 Xavier: The Musketeers haven’t beaten a top-25 team since taking down then-No. 18 Kansas by five points in November, 2009.
 Xavier is 11-46 against ranked opponents all-time.